freenas/freenas-docs/userguide/intro.rst

   frequency on a per-alert basis.

 * The :guilabel:`Remote encryption`, :guilabel:`Filename encryption`,
-  :guilabel:`Encryption password`, and :guilabel:`Encryption salt`
+  :guilabel:`Encryption password`, :guilabel:`Encryption salt`, and
-  fields have been added to
-  :menuselection:`Tasks --> Cloud Sync Tasks --> Add Cloud Sync`.
+  :guilabel:`Auxiliary arguments` fields have been added to :menuselection:`Tasks --> Cloud Sync Tasks --> Add Cloud Sync`.

 * The :guilabel:`Exec` field has been added to